Alberta allowing cap on auto insurance rates set by NDP to expire | CBC News

 "We believe this independent board is best positioned to evaluate the health of the insurance market and we respect their expertise and experience in the field.
 To be clear, companies still must go through the rate board to justify increases."

-Under the cap, which was implemented in 2017, each insurance company could not exceed an average of a five-per-cent increase in rates across its entire vehicle insurance business.
+Under the cap, which was first implemented in 2017 via a ministerial order, each insurance company could not exceed an average of a five-per-cent increase in rates across its entire vehicle insurance business.

+Celyeste Power, vice-president Western Canada for the Insurance Bureau of Canada, said the cap didn't limit increases to auto insurance as it reduced choice in the market.

+"I think it has some unintended consequences so I think it's good to put it back to the rate regulator to do the jobs that they are intended to do," she said.